MasoomMaseer/BlinkIT-Dashboard/README.md

 https://app.powerbi.com/view?r=eyJrIjoiYWE0ZmRiZmQtNTA4Mi00OTk4LTkxM2YtMjkwOTA2MWNkMzZiIiwidCI6IjBiNzdkMGRjLTY3N2MtNDczZi1hN2JkLTE5MWVjNDQ0YzZkNyJ9

-The Blinkit Sales Analysis Dashboard provides an in-depth view of sales, customer satisfaction, and product demand across different outlet locations, sizes, and item types.
+The Spencer's Supermarket Sales Analysis Dashboard provides an in-depth view of sales, customer satisfaction, and product demand across different outlet locations, sizes, and item types.
 It highlights key performance indicators such as total sales, average sales, the number of items sold, and customer ratings.
 This dashboard is designed to offer actionable insights into outlet performance, product preferences, and sales trends, enabling stakeholders to make informed business decisions.

 Steps Taken to Create the Dashboard
 1. Data Collection and Cleaning